ClaraR93/paddle-adventures/README.md

 [Am I Responsive](https://ui.dev/amiresponsive?url=https://clarar93.github.io/paddle-adventures/index.html) - To show the website on a range of devices.

+[Flexbox Library](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#aa-flexbox-tricks) - Used as a prompt and guidance for website structure and display.

 - - -

 ## Deployment & Local Development